-Children's Mental Health Week takes place from 3-9 February 2020.
+Children's Mental Health Week takes place from 1 - 7 February 2021.
 Set up by children’s mental health charity Place2Be, the week shines a spotlight on the importance of children and young people’s mental health.
-This year’s theme is find your brave.
+This year’s theme is express yourself.

 How does this link with literacy?